-NEWS RELEASE: More homeless families leaving Kakaako for sheltersPosted on Sep 1, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: More homeless families leaving Kakaako for sheltersPosted on Sep 1, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Governor’s Leadership Team on Homelessness has announced that an additional 15 people, including three families and three single adults have left their encampments in Kakaako and moved to shelters at the Institute for Human Services (IHS) or Next Step.

 This brings to 43 the total number of people who have transitioned from Kakaako to homeless shelters since August 7, 2015.
 To date, eight families and nine single adults have left Kakaako — or 15 percent of the 293 individuals including 31 families surveyed in early August.